RedNote-Vibe: A Dataset for Capturing Temporal Dynamics of AI-Generated Text in Lifestyle Social Media: Introduction

-To bridge this gap, we introduce RedNote-Vibe, the first dataset designed for studying AIGT in a dynamic social media context.
-RedNote-Vibe is collected from Xiaohongshu (RedNote), a leading Chinese social media platform.
-Each sample is enriched with metadata including topic, tags, timestamp, user engagement metrics (i.e., likes, comments, collections) and their parallel AIGT variants generated by a diverse set of LLMs.
-Notably, our data collection spans a wide timeline, covering content from before the release of ChatGPT to the present (July 2025).
-This provides a natural testbed for researchers to observe the evolution and impact of LLMs within social media environments.
+To bridge this gap, we introduce RedNote-Vibe, the first dataset designed for studying AIGT in a dynamic, lifestyle-centric social media context.
+RedNote-Vibe is collected from RedNote (Xiaohongshu), a leading Chinese platform combining social networking with e-commerce.
+Our data spans a wide timeline (Oct 2020 - July 2025), covering the transition from the pre-LLM era to the post-LLM era.
+The dataset features: (1) rich metadata including engagement metrics (likes, comments, collections); (2) parallel AIGT variants generated by 17 diverse LLMs based on human seeds; and (3) an exploration set of real-world post-LLM content.
+It provides a natural testbed for observing the evolution of AIGT and its impact on user interaction.

-To address the limitations of existing detection models, which lack the necessary interpretability to link linguistic artifacts to user engagement, we propose the PsychoLinguistic AIGT Detection Framework (PLAD).
-PLAD first quantifies text into a suite of psycholinguistic features and then utilizes a decision tree-based model for classification.
-Our experiments show that PLAD not only achieves superior performance with model-based methods but also offers clear insights into the stylistic signatures of different LLMs and reveals how AIGT correlates with user engagement.
+Furthermore, facing the challenge that as LLMs evolve, surface-level linguistic artifacts (e.g., syntax patterns) will inevitably be neutralized.
+We propose the PsychoLinguistic AIGT Detection Framework (PLAD).
+Instead of relying solely on statistical patterns, PLAD leverages linguistic features grounded in psycholinguistic theories to construct interpretable detection models.

+Our experiments demonstrate PLAD not only achieves superior performance compared to black-box baselines but also offers insights into how specific psychological signatures correlate with social media engagement.
 The main contributions of this paper are as follows:

-\begin{itemize} \item We introduce RedNote-Vibe, a social media AIGT dataset featuring rich engagement metadata and a longitudinal timeline, enabling research on temporal dynamics and user interaction patterns. \item We propose PLAD, an interpretable, psycholinguistic-based framework that offers strong detection performance while illuminating the connection between linguistic style and social media engagement. \item We provide comprehensive analysis of our dataset, uncovering temporal trends in AI adoption and revealing differences in engagement patterns between human-authored and AI-generated content. \end{itemize}
+\begin{itemize}[itemsep=0pt, topsep=0pt, parsep=0pt] \item We introduce RedNote-Vibe, a large-scale Chinese social media AIGT dataset.
+To our knowledge, it is the first dataset from the RedNote platform. \item We propose PLAD, an interpretable framework leveraging psycholinguistic theories, offering robust detection and explaining the linguistic style of AIGT. \item We provide a comprehensive analysis of the dataset, uncovering temporal trends in AI adoption and revealing how AI-generated content differs from human authorship in driving social interactions. \end{itemize}